top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/15_imitation_learning.md

 ## Video of expected results {#demo-imitation-learning-expected}

 The videos have been recorded.
-We are assembling them and they will be out soon.

-TODO: upload videos to vimeo and embed them here.
+See the following websites.
+[Recorded video](https://youtu.be/FCP8Ndoxae0)

 ## Duckietown setup notes {#demo-imitation-learning-duckietown-setup}